finos/a11y-theme-builder/docs/setup/start-builder.md

 npm run dev-ui
 ```

-To access the application through the React Development Server, load the following URL into a browser:
+To access the Theme Builder application through the React Development Server, load the following URL into a browser:

 ```
 http://localhost:3000